 Troops to Teachers (TTT) is managed by the Defense Activity for Non-Traditional Education Support (DANTES), Pensacola , Florida.
 The purpose of TTT is to assist eligible military personnel to transition to a new career as public school teachers in “high-need” schools.
 A network of state offices has been established to provide participants with counseling and assistance regarding certification requirements, routes to state certification, and employment leads.
 The TTT homepage provides information and resource links, including a job referral system to allow participants to search for job vacancies as well as links to state Departments of Education, state certification offices, model resumes, and other job listing sites in public education.
 Troops to Teachers is not a teacher certification program.
 Troops to Teachers Candidates must meet all state teacher certification requirements for the state where they desire to teach.

 Troops to Teachers (TTT) was established in 1994 as a Department of Defense program.
 The National Defense Authorization Act for FY 2000 transferred the responsibility for program oversight and funding to the U.S. Department of Education but continued operation by the Department of Defense.
-As of 1994, over 20,000 Troops to Teachers participants have been hired nationally in public schools through the program.
+Since 1994, over 17,000 Troops to Teachers participants have been hired nationally in public schools.

 Goals and Objectives